Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 There's nothing in the marketplace that is keeping anybody from buying a car, riding a scooter, or walking or bicycling.

-The fact of the matter is the only thing Detroit has been successful at in the last few years has been producing these larger vehicles, these SUVs that get lower miles per gallon, but they can't compete with the high MPG coming in from uh imports.
+The fact of the matter is the only thing Detroit has been successful at in the last few years has been producing these larger vehicles, these SUVs that get lower miles per gallon, but they can't compete with the high MPG coming in from imports.

-Well, Toyota Saw this coming and they produced a good car that got better gas miles.
+Well, Toyota saw this coming, and they produced a good car that got better gas miles.

 And Detroit said, okay, we'll produce the larger, safer vehicle that doesn't get as good a gas mileage, but that people want.